gcontarini/NewO-vault/README.md

 to be recalculated, and the new unlock time must be at the same time or in the future when compared to the exisitng unlock time for the same address.

+_Note: When re-locking only the current time and new lock period are taken into account (consideration is not given for previous lock time).
+For example, a token holder locks their tokens for 1 year, getting a multiplier of 1.3x on their locked NEWO.
+Let's say 364 days pass, and the token holder's multiplier remains at 1.3x that whole time.
+On day 364 the token holder decides to re-lock all their NEWO for 3 months.
+Then, this token holder's new unlock date will be 3 months from the time of re-locking, and their multiplier will be 1x_

 The re-locked address needs to notify reward vaults of the new unlock time and veNEWO amount.